iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ### Introduction
 Waste management plants rely on long serial processing lines.
-Failures in any key stage may cause severe capacity loss due to the limited redundancy.
+Failures in any pivotal stage may cause severe capacity loss due to the limited redundancy.
 This makes some level of monitoring targeted towards machine health and predictive maintainance critical to avoid unplanned downtimes and the costs that inevitably come with it.